klevu/jsv2-early-adopters/getting-started/1-hello-world/shopify/README.md

 {% comment %} KLEVU - END {% endcomment %}
 ```

+### Upload and Apply your Theme

+Theme modifications are now complete, so upload and apply this new theme:

+- Zip the modified theme.
+- Navigate to Online Store > Themes.
+- Scroll down and click the "Upload theme" button, then select your Zip.
+- Once imported, select your new theme > Actions > Publish.

 Now visit the frontend of your Shopify store and **try searching for "bag"**.

 ## Using an alternative Search Results Landing Page